VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection

 \textbf{RQ5 Setup.} \cyh{We measured the average time and tokens consumed to detect vulnerabilities for each sample in the \textsc{PrimeVul4J} dataset.
 We also provide a phase-level breakdown of \tool's cost.}

-\textbf{Overall Results.} Table~\ref{tab:efficiency_comparison} details the efficiency analysis.\tool requires \todo{190.15} seconds per detection, notably slower than the fastest baseline, \textsc{DeepDFA}, which took \todo{79.85} seconds.
+\textbf{Overall Results.} Table~\ref{tab:efficiency_comparison} details the efficiency analysis. \tool requires \todo{188.51} seconds per detection, notably slower than the fastest baseline, \textsc{DeepDFA}, which took \todo{79.85} seconds.
 This overhead primarily stems from the rigorous static analysis based on Joern to construct the initial UDG.
-In terms of token usage, \tool consumes \todo{27,642} tokens per sample, whereas the most efficient baseline, \textsc{CoT}, uses only \todo{3,435} tokens.
+In terms of token usage, \tool consumes \todo{60,357} tokens per sample, whereas the most efficient baseline, \textsc{CoT}, uses only \todo{3,435} tokens.
 This increased token count results from providing richer context to the LLM and issuing additional queries for UDG enhancement.
-Those baselines need to fine-tune or train on the dataset, thus incur no token cost, but deliver weaker performance, especially on pairwise metrics.
+Notably, \tool's token consumption is still \todo{24}\% lower than \textsc{IRIS} (\todo{\revision{79,827}} tokens), which achieves substantially weaker detection performance, confirming that \tool utilizes its token budget far more effectively.
+Those baselines that require fine-tuning or training on the dataset incur no token cost, but deliver weaker performance, especially on pairwise metrics.
 Overall, despite these costs, we consider the trade-off reasonable given the substantial gains in detection effectiveness.

 \cyh{\textbf{Phase-level Breakdown.} Table~\ref{tab:breakdown} presents the phase-level cost breakdown of \tool.
-UDG Construction dominates both runtime (83.8\%) and token usage (59.6\%), as the LLM is strategically invoked to resolve ambiguous polymorphic and reflective call targets.
-Holistic Context Extraction incurs zero token cost via deterministic graph traversal, contributing only marginally to total runtime.
-Context-Aware LLM Reasoning consumes the remaining 40.4\% of tokens yet only 4.4\% of runtime, confirming that grounded reasoning is computationally lightweight once holistic context is established.}
+UDG Construction dominates both runtime (84.5\%) and token usage (76.5\%), as the LLM is strategically invoked to resolve ambiguous polymorphic and reflective call targets.
+Holistic Context Extraction incurs zero token cost via deterministic graph traversal, contributing a modest fraction (14.9\%) of total runtime.
+Context-Aware LLM Reasoning consumes the remaining 23.5\% of tokens yet only 0.6\% of runtime, confirming that grounded reasoning is computationally lightweight once holistic context is established.}